Frequently asked questions

 When you receive ID usage alerts, we store:

-This is encrypted and stored by Truyu until you delete your account.
+This is stored securely until you delete your account.

 For more information, view Truyu’s Privacy Policy.